vakila/vakila.github.io/_posts/2016-05-23-outreachy-what-how-why.md

 * Launch my career in the software industry

 I'm sure these goals will evolve as the internship goes along, but for now they're the main things driving me.
 Now it's just a matter of sitting back, relaxing, and working super hard all summer to achieve them! :D

+## Got any more questions?

+Are you curious about Outreachy?
+Thinking of applying?
+Confused about the application process?
+Feel free to reach out to me!
+Go on, don't be shy, just use one of those cute little contact buttons and drop me a line. :)